vanhoefm/fragattacks/research/README.md

 - `ping I,E,E --delay 5`: This test is used to check the maximum accepted delay between two fragments.
   If this test doesn't work, try it again with `--delay 1.5` or lower.
-For instance, Linux removes fragments after 2 seconds, meaning a delay of 1.8 will work while 2.2 will result in no reply.
+For instance, Linux removes fragments from memory after 2 seconds, meaning a delay of 1.8 will work while 2.2 will result in no reply.
 In case the maximum accepted delay is low, all fragments sent in other tests must be sent within this maximum accepted delay.
-  Otherwise tests will trivially fail and you might conclude a device isn't vulnerable to an attack even though it actually is.
+  Otherwise, tests will trivially fail and you might conclude a device isn't vulnerable to an attack even though it actually is.

 - `ping-frag-sep`: This tests sends a fragmented Wi-Fi frame that is seperated by an unrelated frame.
   That is, it sends the first fragment, then a (normal) unrelated Wi-Fi frame, and finally the second fragment.
   In case this test fails, the mixed key attack and cache attack will likely also fail (since they require sending other frames between two fragments).
-The only purpose of this test is to better understand the behaviour of a device and learn why other tests are failing.
+The only purpose of this test is to better understand the behaviour of a device and to learn why other tests might be failing.

 ## 7.2.
 A-MSDU attack tests (§3)